 As the cold weather approaches, our bodies tend to seek warmth.
 The cold temperature gets drastic, and we cannot take more of it when it reaches zero or negative degrees.
-One thing we do to find additional sources of heat is to stay near our fireplace.
-It keeps us warm and comfortable, especially at night when it gets even colder than we could take.
+Fireplaces can be a cozy and beautiful addition to a home, but it’s essential to practice fireplace maintenance and safety.
+Here are my fireplace tips that may help you avoid fireplace troubles in the future.

 Maintain clean chimney, wood stove, and fireplace

-To ensure safety and the efficient work of your chimney and fireplace, have them cleaned.
+Have them cleaned to ensure the safety and efficient work of your chimney and fireplace.
 Hire a licensed specialist to inspect and clean them.
 Do this annually to maintain its good function.
-Keep the hearth and everything that surrounds it away from debris and other materials that burn easily.
-When using a pellet stove or wood-burning stove, read the manufacturer’s instructions.
+Keep the hearth and everything surrounding it away from debris and other materials that burn easily.
+Read the manufacturer’s instructions when using a pellet stove or wood-burning stove.
 It contains additional guidance for proper venting and operation.

 Ensure that the fires burn safely

-It is a must that the fireplace is well-guarded while it is in use as it may start a fire.
+As part of fireplace safety that a burning log is well-guarded while it is in use, as it may start a fire.
 The smoke it emits should vent out properly to avoid suffocation inside your home.

 Having smoke or carbon monoxide in your home is dangerous for your health.
 Use dry wood only, as wet wood may start a fire because of creosote build-up in the chimney.
 When you use flammable liquids to begin a fire, it might cause a bigger problem.
 The glass doors of your fireplace must be open, too, when there is fire.

 We make it easy to compare homeowners insurance quotes so you can find the perfect fit for your home.